McCann names ways he differs from Rauner amid third-party gubernatorial bid

-McCann and Rauner’s feud dates all the way back to 2016 when Rauner backed a challenger to McCann’s seat and contributed upwards of $4 million to the campaign of Bryce Benton.
+McCann and Rauner’s feud dates back to 2016 when Rauner backed a challenger to McCann’s seat and contributed upwards of $4 million to the campaign of Bryce Benton.
 It came about after McCann publicly came down on the side of state workers during a standoff with the governor over how state union workers' contracts are structured.

 “I think doing the right thing shows,” McCann told "The Answer."
 “I did the right thing for my district.
 I am for working people, union or nonunion, period.
 If it takes a working person forward, brings them up the ladder, I’m for it.”

-The Prairie State Wire broke the news of McCann’s planned run this week when several sources confirmed he was on the verge of formally announcing his candidacy.
+The Prairie State Wire broke the news of McCann’s planned run when several sources confirmed he was on the verge of formally announcing his candidacy.
 To make it official, he will need to collect at least 25,000 signatures.
 His running mate is Aaron Merreighn.